We strengthened our foundation and made significant progress toward driving future breakthroughs for patients around the world.

 - Reported net income is defined as Net income attributable to Pfizer Inc. common shareholders in accordance with U.S. Generally Accepted Accounting Principles (GAAP).
 Reported diluted earnings per share (EPS) is defined as diluted EPS attributable to Pfizer Inc. common shareholders in accordance with U.S. GAAP.

 - Adjusted income and Adjusted diluted EPS are defined as U.S. GAAP Net income attributable to Pfizer Inc. common shareholders and EPS attributable to Pfizer Inc. common shareholders—diluted before the impact of amortization of intangible assets, certain acquisition-related items, discontinued operations and certain significant items.
 The Adjusted income and Adjusted diluted EPS measures are not, and should not be viewed as, substitutes for U.S. GAAP net income and diluted EPS, have no standardized meaning prescribed by U.S. GAAP and may not be comparable to the calculation of similar measures of other companies.
-See the Non-GAAP Financial Measure: Adjusted Income section of Management’s Discussion and Analysis of Financial Condition and Results of Operations in Pfizer’s 2024 Annual Report on Form 10-K for an explanation of how management uses these non-GAAP measures, reconciliations to the most directly comparable U.S. GAAP measures and additional information.
+See the Non-GAAP Financial Measure: Adjusted Income section of Management’s Discussion and Analysis of Financial Condition and Results of Operation in Pfizer’s 2025 Annual Report on Form 10-K for an explanation of how management uses these non-GAAP measures, reconciliations to the most directly comparable U.S. GAAP measures and additional information.

 About This Review